ngiger/elexis-jubula/readme.md

 ### pending improvements

+* Run several instances of docker jenkinstest in parall using docker-compose scale and exec --index
 * Artikelstamm
 ** Show migration of legecy (stock, billing)
 ** Check whether we need any scripts from the db_check